aghelfi/Hayai-Annotation-Plants/README.md

 -------
 2019/07/05.
 Update database on 2019/06/21.<br/>
 Taxonomy Viridiplantae were implemented, now it includes algae. <br/>
-Database were clustered to 99% sequence identity and a new algorithm were implemented to make Hayai-annotation faster <br/>
+Database were clustered to 99% sequence identity and a new algorithm were implemented to make Hayai-annotation Plants faster <br/>

 2019/06/20.
 [Hayai-annotation Plants on Docker Container beta version](https://hub.docker.com/r/kazusa005/hayai-annotation-plants).
 Recommended for up to 2,000 sequences. <br/>